platformsh/platformsh-docs/docs/src/security/encryption.md

 All application data is encrypted at rest by default using encrypted ephemeral storage (typically using an AES-256 block cipher).
 Some Enterprise-Dedicated clusters do not have full encryption at rest.

-If you have specific audit requirements surrounding data at rest encryption please [contact us](/overview/getting-help.md).
+If you have specific audit requirements surrounding data at rest encryption, please [contact support](/overview/get-support.md).